Stocks end bumpy day lower after Trump's positive virus test

 “If the conclusion is that the economic data disappoints, Wall Street may say that’s added incentive for the next stimulus deal to eventually go through and more quickly,” he said.

-Other reports on the economy were more mixed.
-Consumer sentiment was stronger for September than economists expected, which is key because their spending drives the bulk of the economy.
-Orders for machinery and other long-lasting goods also strengthened by more than expected in August, but growth in factory orders fell short of forecasts.

 All the uncertainty is making an already shaky market even more so.
-Stocks have swung through turbulent trading recently amid a raft of open questions for investors: Who will win the election, and what will it mean for the economy?
+Stocks have been swinging recently amid a raft of open questions for investors: Who will win the election, and what will it mean for the economy?
 Will the relationship between the world’s two largest economies, the United States and China, keep worsening?
 Did stocks get too expensive after their 60% surge to record heights through the summer, Big Tech in particular?

 In recent days, the dominant question has been whether Washington will be able to get past its partisanship to deliver more aid to the economy.